Abba to return with five new tracks next year as coronavirus delays reunion

 Geoff Lloyd, co-host of the Reasons To Be Cheerful podcast, explained (via The Independent): “I got to spend an hour […] with Björn Ulvaeus from Abba via Zoom.
 He’s quarantining – he’s got an island in the Stockholm archipelago.

+“They’ve recorded five new songs.
+They should have been out at the end of last year… Because of technical difficulties and the pandemic, it’s delayed things.
+But he promised me that the new Abba music will be out in 2021.”

-Ulvaeus previously hinted at the direction of two of the new cuts, describing one of them as “a pop tune, very danceable” and the other “more timeless, more reflective”.
+Ulvaeus previously hinted at the direction of two of the new cuts, describing one of them as “a pop tune, very danceable”, the other being “more timeless, more reflective”.

-Announcing their first foray into the studio in 35 years, Abba said in their initial statement: “We all four felt that, after some 35 years, it could be fun to join forces again and go into the recording studio.
-So we did.

-“And it was like time had stood still and that we only had been away on a short holiday.
-An extremely joyful experience!”